-In this page we are going to detail discuss about effective written communication and principles of effective writing which should follow to make written communication effective.
+On this page, we are going to detail discuss effective written communication and principles of effective writing which should follow to make written communication effective.

-The following steps are to be taken to make effective written communication:
+The following steps are to be taken for effective written communication:

 Plan for effective written communication.